 Road Trip Bingo – As you travel along you can look for items on your board.
 This has kept my kids occupied for long periods of time along the road.

 On the Dot game has over 60 brain teaser puzzles to solve and can be played by one to four people.
 This is a more challenging game and better for teens and tweens.
 It is considered a STEM activity.
-My 13 year old daughter find this game challenging and she’s a tag kid.
+My 13 year old daughter finds this game challenging and she’s a “tag” kid.

-Ivan’s Hinge is another puzzle game and is for solo play.
-You kid will fold, loop, bend, twist, and turn to find a solution!
+Ivan’s Hinge is another puzzle game and is for solo players.
+Your kid will fold, loop, bend, twist, and turn to find a solution!
 The patterned challenge cards invite curiosity, logic, determination.
 My nine-year-old son will spend hours doing this.

 These road trip games are just what you need to keep yourself and your kids happy and busy on those long family vacations in the car!